LCSW vs. MFT: What’s the Difference?

 What Is an MFT Degree?

 Earning an advanced degree is a requirement for both LCSWs and MFTs.
-MFTs typically hold a marriage counseling degree often known as a MFT.
-What is an MFT degree?
+MFTs typically hold a marriage and family therapy counseling degree.

 Though they may go by different names, these degrees serve the same purpose: training students in psychotherapy for families.
 These programs educate students on how marriages, families, and relationships function and how those relationships can impact mental and emotional health.